 - any prescription medications you might need

 - all meals are provided with the exception of lunch on the way home Sunday — we will stop at a fast food location so plan accordingly

 - please note, Ft.
 Caswell is an alcohol free facility

-If you have any questions, or need more information, please contact Chris Jefferson, Associate Director of Fraternity and Sorority Life at 919.513.2910.
+If you have any questions, or need more information, please contact Chris Jefferson, Associate Director of Fraternity and Sorority Life or DJ Gardow, Coordinator of Fraternity and Sorority Life at 919.513.2910.

 The LeaderShape Institute

 NC State is one of more than 70 colleges and universities to host the LeaderShape Institute and each year, the fraternity and sorority community sends multiple student participants.

 Since its inception in 1986, The LeaderShape Institute, has developed a national reputation as one of the premier leadership development programs for young adults.
 More than 12,000 young adults from more than 450 different colleges, universities, corporations and organizations across America have graduated from the program.
 The LeaderShape Institute is highly regarded as an intensive and energizing six-day program, which is open to any participant, institution, or workplace interested in producing extraordinary results in an organization while also developing a commitment to lead with a high level of integrity.

 For information about the NC State LeaderShape Institute, visit the Center for Student Leadership, Ethics, and Public Service.

 Association of Fraternal Leadership and Values – Central/National Black Greek Leadership Conference